Ecwid/ecwid-api-docs/README.md

 #Changelog

+##July 27, 2015
+- Added a tip on how to search products for exact match using a keyword in quotes, e.g. `"keyword"`.
+This is useful, for example, to get a product by SKU
+- Added `emailLogoUrl` and `availableFeatures` fields description in the Store profile endpoint section

+##July 25, 2015
+- Added two code examples to the Library (A simple Ecwid oAuth client on PHP and a Laravel app template)

 ##July 8, 2015
 - Added description of how to use Ecwid oAuth in self hosted web apps, e.g. CMS plugins.
 - Introduced hosted app details pages in Ecwid Control Panel.